Flag of Chile: Regional flags

 Chile is administratively divided into 16 regions in which the internal government corresponds to the intendant.
 Some regional governments have adopted their own insignias, though most lack relevance, being principally used for public, regional organizations.
 The only exception is the flag of the Magallanes and Antartica Chilena Region, which has been adopted as a symbol of identity Magellan by its inhabitants.

 The regional flags can be found in the Access Hall of the National Congress of Chile in the city of Valparaíso.
 Many communes and cities also have their own flags.

 Pledge to the National Flag

-In memory of the brave heroes of the Battle of La Concepcion in 1882, on 9 July each year, the very day the final Chilean soldiers in La Concepcion died in defense of the Chilean nation, this Pledge to the Flag (Juramento de la Bandera) is recited at all installations and military bases of the Chilean Army and on graduation parades of the Chilean Navy and Chilean Air Force across the nation in remembrance of this moment in Chilean history.
+In memory of the brave heroes of the Battle of La Concepcion in 1882, on 9 July each year, the very day the final Chilean soldiers in La Concepcion died in defense of the Chilean nation, this Pledge to the Flag (Juramento de la Bandera) is recited at all installations and military bases of the Chilean Army and the two Chilean Air Force] educational schools, and on graduation parades of the Chilean Navy and Air Force across the nation in remembrance of this moment in Chilean history.
 If done for the Carabineros de Chile, it is on the service anniversary (27 April) and passing out parades of enlisted personnel.
+A similar pledge is done by servicemen of the Chilean Gendarmerie and the Investigations Police of Chile - in the latter the American hand over heart gesture has been executed to clearly diffenciate from its sister organizations.